[This article is temporarily unlocked for non-members]

 - SC followed the 1987 Balakrishnan Committee report to conclude that Delhi is not a state.
 Key recommendations of the report as follows.

 - Delhi as a national capital belongs to the nation as a whole.

 - Delhi could not have a situation where two governments run different political parties as it may affect the national interest.

 - Control of Union over Delhi was vital in the national interest.

 How is the verdict significant?

 - The verdict would end the long-standing tussle among LG and Delhi government.
-This would curb the existing issues and obstacles in the efficient functioning of the government and would improve governance of Delhi.
+This would curb the existing issues and obstacles in the efficient functioning of the government and would improve the governance of Delhi.

 - It provides a clarification that an elected government cannot be undermined by an unelected administrator.